portworx/px-docs/create-px-enterprise-cluster.md

 "Used elements" refers to which storage and network elements on the server will be used by PX-Enterprise.
 You have the option of including or excluding any storage or network element from your server through the corresponding dropdown list.
 For example, this provides the ability to contribute certain storage elements in to the aggregated Portworx Fabric, and to reserve certain storage elements for use only by the local server.
 PX-Enterprise will use only the storage and network elements that are provided through this Server Profile definition

 PX-Enterprise makes it easy to add nodes to a cluster through Server Profile "matching".
 For any node running a bootstrap/discovery script, if that node's Server Profile (CPU, Memory, Storage, Network, etc...) matches an existing Server Profile in the PX-Enterprise Console, then that node will be automatically added in to the appropriate cluster.
-Note:  If there are subtle differences between the incoming node and an existing Server Profile, then a new Server Profile will be created and will need to be "Accepted" in the Console before that node can participate in the cluster.
+Note:  If there are subtle differences between the incoming node and an existing Server Profile, then a new Server Profile will be created and will need to be "Activated" in the Console before that node can participate in the cluster.

 The following example of the Hardware Configuration page shows the discovered attributes, including hostname, server vendor, CPU, RAM, storage devices, and network devices.
 The Hardware Configuration rule performs the following: